mhardcastle/ddf-pipeline/docs/manual.md

 optical crossmatching or any form of mosaicing.

 ### restart

+If the pipeline crashes, then if `[control] restart=True`, the default, it will attempt to pick up from where it left off on rerun.
+Normally this is what you want.

 The option `[control] redofrom` can be used to start again from after a specified step in the pipeline.
 Available options are start, dirin,